germal/CarND-Path-Planning-Project/README.md

 <b>Step 6:</b> Add the present state `{ pos_x,pos_y,pos_s,angle,dist_inc }` to the queue for use in the next update cycle.

 ![Steering](./images/Steering-v2.png "Steering")
 In the diagram above, if no change is made to the heading, the present momentum of the reference vehicle (one step short of maximum velocity) would move along the horizontal path from left to right (a distance of `v`) ending at the origin.
 A change in velocity is limited to any point within the radius `a` around the origin.
 (For illustrative purposes, `a` is not to scale.)
 Steering causes a change in heading, thus arriving at a different location indicated by travel along the deflected path (example points 1 and 2) or straight-line acceleration (point 3).
 The simulator measures both `accT` (the `x` component) and `accN` (the `y` component) which form the acceleration vector shown in red.
-The present method of managing steering, velocity, and acceleration led to empirically selected values so as to prevent `A` from exceeding `0.00394`.
+The present method of managing steering, velocity, and acceleration led to empirically selected values so as to prevent `a` from exceeding `0.00394`.

 ---
 ### Methodology